haesleinhuepf/napari-segment-blobs-and-things-with-membranes/README.md

 In case objects stick together after thresholding, this implementation of the watershed algorithm might help.
 It aims to deliver similar results as [ImageJ's watershed implementation](https://imagej.nih.gov/ij/docs/menus/process.html#watershed).
-This function appears to work well in 2D only at the moment.

 ![img.png](https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes/raw/main/docs/binary_watershed.png)